OlamideOl1/S3dataMigration/README.md

 `Pleaes Note:` The s3Mig_producer_service and s3Mig_consumer_service may take close to 5 mins to get stable at first launch.
 This is due to the amount of time spent in allocating EFS and mounting it on redis.

-### Solution deployment on docker-compose

-To deploy this solution locally on a docker enabled host (locally OR an EC2 instance), follow the steps below.
-Note, make sure docker-compose installed on the host
-- Navigate to the project directory
-- ensure sure all configuration variables except `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` have been set in `terraform.tfvars`
-- run `cd dockerComposeIamAccess` to change directory to folder named dockerComposeIamAccess.
-- run `terraform apply -var-file ../terraform.tfvars` to create IAM access details to be used for the migration.
-This IAM user details will have the least privilege required for this migration.
-Please note that the policy definition used by terraform for the IAM user is written inline inside .`/dockerComposeIamAccess/iamUserForMigration.tf`
-- The `secret key` and the `secret key id` will be printed on screen and are also stored in files named `s3MigAccessKeyID.txt` and `s3MigSecretAccessKey.txt` respectively.
-- run `cd ../` to navigate to back to the project directory
-- Open the `terraform.tfvars` file and update
-- update the configuration variables `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` in `terraform.tfvars` with the generated `secret key` and `secret key id` respectively.
-- Run `docker-compose build` command to build docker images for s3jobproducer and s3jobconsumer from the project directory.
-- To start migration process, run the command `docker-compose up` to run in an interactive mode or `docker-compose up -d` for background processing.
-- Once migration is complete, s3jobproducer and s3jobconsumer will stop.
-- run `docker-compose down` to kill the process OR CTRL+C if running in interactive mode.
-- run `cd dockerComposeIamAccess` to change directory to folder named dockerComposeIamAccess.
-- run `terraform destroy -var-file ../terraform.tfvars` to destroy the provisioned IAM access details used for the migration.

 ## Performance and Scalability
 - Performance: This deployment option is very effective as it leverages on the resources provided on `ECS Fargate`, The database quries are also very optimized using batch queries. using a benchmark test performed locally, using standalone deployment of with just 1 consumer, it could migrate about `5,900 records` per `second.`

-- Scalability: Both deployment options are fully scalable, `on ECS`, the s3JobConsumer container is on a separate ECS service.
+- Scalability: this solution fully scalable, `on ECS`, the s3JobConsumer container is on a separate ECS service.
 This enables it to `scale independently` by modifying the `desired task count`.
 You can also modify the `CONSUMER_TASK_COUNT` in the `tarraform.tfvars` file, this will adjust the desire task count value the next time you run `terraform apply`.

-`on docker-compose`, This solution will also prove to be scalable by adjusting the number of `replicas` for the `s3jobconsumer` container.
-You can scale up the s3jobconsumer container by adjusting the replicas section under the deploy section of s3jobconsumer OR you can run this command after the service has been started => `docker-compose scale s3jobconsumer=<number of replicas>`

 - Failure proof / Resilience: This solution is also failure proof.
 As an `EFS` resource has been mounted on the `redis` container in ECS to ensure that if the task is terminated, the redis data will be `persisted` to EFS so the pending jobs will always be preserved in the queue.
-The `docker-compose` deployment option is also failure proof as the redis container has a `volume mount` to enable it persist data to disk even if the container is destroyed.

 ## User Privileges